Braulio95/ogp-test/README.md

 # Welcome to this React test!!!

 ## Available Scripts
+first install all the dependencies needed with:

+### `npm install`

-In the project directory, you can run:
+Then, you can run:

 ### `npm start`